okuvshynov/slowllama/README.md

 For CUDA-specific experiments, see [report on a10](docs/a10.md).

+It is all very experimental, but even more so for CUDA.

 ### Example

 Tests were done on Apple M1 with 16Gb memory and Apple M2 with 24Gb memory.